 With an eye on retaining L.A.’s creative class, we began to look at the current ecosystem of contemporary performance-making, including geographic disparities in national awards.
 We interviewed program officers and gatekeepers.
 A roster of artists in L.A., New York, and San Francisco served as our focus group.
 We utilized this vital information to inform our programming and better understand fieldwide funding trends for L.A. artists.
 Funding provided by the California Arts Council.

 Spearheaded by cultural strategist, Leslie Tamaribuchi, this gathering builds power for L.A. artists and culture bearers.
-Selected participants place their gifts in service of equity, and social transformation.
-They actively invest in communities who are most vulnerable to control their own assets and build a much needed restorative cultural economy.
+Selected participants place their gifts in service of equity and social transformation, actively investing in communities who are most vulnerable to control their own assets and build a much needed restorative cultural economy.

 MENTORSHIP

-We host two paid interns annually through Los Angeles County Arts & Culture Arts.
+We host two paid interns annually through the Los Angeles County Arts & Culture Arts Internship Program (AIP).
 Interns work closely with staff to produce our annual festival and learn about development initiatives.
 They deepen their understanding of the possibilities within performance as an art form and viable career field.
 We often carve out positions for interns once they have completed academic requirements.
-Past interns have found gainful employment – one as a data scientist, another in mergers and acquisitions.
+Past interns have found gainful employment in the arts, and beyond–one is a data scientist, another is in mergers and acquisitions.

 ARTIST RELIEF